LLNL/quandary/README.md

 ## Running
 The code builds into the executable `main`.
 It takes one argument being the name of the test-case's configuration file.
-The config file `AxC.cfg`, lists all possible configuration options and can be used as a template.
-It is currently set to simulate a bipartite system with 3x20 levels ("Alice x Cavity").
+The file `config_template.cfg`, lists all possible configuration options.
+It is currently set to simulate a bipartite system with 3x20 levels (Alice - cavity testcase "AxC").
-* `./main AxC.cfg`
+* `./main config_template.cfg`

 ## Community and Contributing